 Using Parameters

-R Markdown parameters are variables that we set in the YAML allow us to create multiple reports.
+In R Markdown, parameters are variables that we set in the YAML to allow us to create multiple reports.
 Take a look at these two lines in the YAML:

 params:

 state: "Alabama"

-These lines allow us to define a variable, in this case state.
+This code defines a variable, in this case state.
 We can then use this variable throughout the rest of the R Markdown document using this syntax: params$variable_name, replacing variable_name with state or any name you set in the YAML.
 For example, take a look at this inline R code:

 # `r params$state`

 Any instance of params$state will be converted to "Alabama" when we knit it.
-For example, the line shown here becomes the first-level heading visible in Figure 7-2.
+The line shown here becomes the first-level heading visible in Figure 7-2.
 This parameter shows up again in the following code:

 In `r state_text`, there were `r state_cases_per_100000` cases per 100,000 people in the last seven days.
 This puts `r params$state` at number `r state_cases_rank` of 50 states and the District of Columbia.

-When we knit our document, we see the following text:
+When we knit the document, we see the following text:

 In state of Alabama, there were 26,573 cases per 100,000 people in the last seven days.
 This puts Alabama at number 18 of 50 states and the District of Columbia.

 This text is automatically generated.
-The inline R code `r state_text` prints the value of the variable state_text, whose value is determined by an if_else() created previously, in this code chunk:
+The inline R code `r state_text` prints the value of the variable state_text, whose value is determined by a previous call to if_else(), in this code chunk:

 state_text <- if_else(params$state == "District of Columbia", str_glue("the District of Columbia"), str_glue("state of {params$state}"))